 Explore the trade-off with the Roth vs Traditional IRA Calculator, estimate your bill with the Federal Income Tax Calculator, compare employment types with the W-2 vs 1099 Calculator, or review new deductions on the Schedule 1-A / OBBBA page.

 These income snapshots are useful for planning, but your real tax picture depends on filing status, dependents, state, credits, deductions, and benefits.
-Use TaxSaveIQ to run your exact 2026 estimate.
+Use TaxSaveIQ to run your own 2026 estimate.

 For many W-2 earners, a practical order is 401(k) up to the employer match, HSA if eligible, additional pre-tax 401(k), Roth IRA if eligible, and then other strategies such as 529 plans, tax-loss harvesting, charitable giving, or backdoor Roth planning.
 The right order depends on your income, eligibility, and goals.